 UTC Occupational Therapy Doctorate welcomes the class of 2017!

-The application cycle for Fall 2015 (class of 2018) is now open.
+The application cycle for Fall 2015 (class of 2018) is now closed.
+The application cycle for Fall 2016 (class of 2019) will open in July 2015.
 All applicants must apply through OTCAS.
 For more information, please visit our admissions page.

 Occupational Therapy Department’s Vision Statement